fff-rs/juice/doc/src/create-new-layer.md

 # Create a new Layer

-A layer in Leaf can implement any behavior as long as it takes an input and produces an output.
-As Leaf is new, there are still many valuable layers that are not yet implemented.
-This is why this chapter shows how you can add new layers to Leaf.
+A layer in Juice can implement any behavior as long as it takes an input and produces an output.
+As Juice is new, there are still many valuable layers that are not yet implemented.
+This is why this chapter shows how you can add new layers to Juice.

 A not exclusive list of steps to take in order to implement a new layer: